devnull-cz/c-prog-lang/modules/arrays-and-functions.md

 Not allowing to return an array is done for efficiency as copying the whole array (by value) would be too expensive.

-- watch for size of an array as a local variable in a function
+- Watch for array sizes if used within functions.
-- arrays as local variable may significantly increase the stack size (and a stack size is limited in threaded environments)
+- Arrays as local variable may significantly increase the stack size (and a stack size is limited in threaded environments).

 #source func-large-array.c